Neil’s Guide to Sofia

 - Street food burger place (map) – haven’t tried it, but looks like a cool place if you’re looking for something on the go.

 - Godzilla (map) – cheap, modern, quick.
 Kind of like a Wagamama, but with a more diverse modern cuisine.
 Burgers, pizzas, salads etc. You won’t struggle for options, and it won’t hurt the wallet.
 It’s not the most authentic Bulgarian experience, but it’s quick and easy.
 It’s a regular haunt for me on my way home if I can’t be arsed to cook.

 - Spaghetti Kitchen (there are two) – small chain Italian.
-I love, love, love it because it has GLUTEN FREE PIZZA.
+I’ve only been to the one on 6-ti Septemvri, but I love, love, love it because it has GLUTEN FREE PIZZA.
 Praise be.

 - Alexander Nevsky (map) – the shining jewel in the tourist crown of Sofia.
 It’s a gorgeous, architectural beauty.
 It’s kind of dull inside, though.
 Just a dark, old cathedral.
 Free entry, but I kind of find it uninspiring in there.
 I prefer to look at the outside!

 - Urban Creatures street art collective put up massive murals around the city.
 Some of them are about 10 storeys high!
 Check them out on this map of their work.

 - More graffiti stuff on this graffiti tour.